Stochastic Geometry Modeling of Cellular V2X Communication Over Shared Channels: Introduction

-The works in \cite{voss2009distributional,gloaguen2010analysis,morlot2012population,gloaguen2005simulation, blaszczyszyn2015random, chetlur2017coverage} accounted for the randomness of roads distributions.
+The initial studies on vehicular communication have focused on modeling the V2V communication (i.e. without involvement of the cellular nodes) using stochastic geometry \cite{blaszczyszyn2009maximizing, busanelli2011performance,farooq2016stochastic, ni2015packet, steinmetz2015stochastic,jeyarajreliability}, where simple spatial models with a single road, a multi-lane road, or orthogonal roads were considered.
+The works in \cite{voss2009distributional,gloaguen2010analysis,morlot2012population,gloaguen2005simulation, blaszczyszyn2015random,chetlur2017coverage} accounted for the randomness of roads distributions.
 In \cite{voss2009distributional}, the nodes in the WiFi mesh networks were modeled by a Cox process on a Poisson-Line tessellation (PLT), and the nodes on each line are modeled by a inhomogeneous 1D PPP, where the probability density function of the shorted Euclidean distance between two inter-nodes was derived.
 Later on in \cite{gloaguen2010analysis}, the Cox process on a PLT was generalized to a Poisson-Line tessellation (PLT), Poisson-Voronoi tessellation (PVT), or a Poisson-Delaunay tessellation (PDT), and the nodes on each line are modeled by a homogeneous 1D PPP.
 Their results have shown that PLT often gains preference over PVT and PDT in modeling road systems\footnote{ It has also been used in other related applications, such as in modeling the effect of blockages in localization networks \cite{aditya2017asymptotic}.} due to its analytical tractability.
 In \cite{morlot2012population}, the uplink coverage probability was derived for a network where the typical receiver is randomly chosen from a PPP, and the locations of transmitter mobile users alongside roads are modeled as a Cox process on a Poisson line process (PLP).
-In \cite{chetlur2017coverage}, the coverage probability of the V2V communication was first derived, where the transmitters and receivers were modeled using independent Cox processes on the same PLP (i.e. a doubly-stochastic spatial model), and it captures the irregularity in the spatial layout of roads via the PLP model, and the distribution of vehicles on each road via the 1D PPP model.
+In \cite{chetlur2017coverage,chetlur2018success}, the coverage probability of the V2V communication was derived, where the transmitters and receivers were modeled using independent Cox processes on the same PLP (i.e. a doubly-stochastic spatial model), and it captures the irregularity in the spatial layout of roads via the PLP model, and the distribution of vehicles on each road via the 1D PPP model.